Zubaida Bai

-Zubaida Bai is a social entrepreneur, an expert in the field of health products for the developing world, and the President and CEO of Grameen Foundation.
+Zubaida Bai is an Indian social entrepreneur, an expert in the field of health products for the developing world, and the President and CEO of Grameen Foundation.
 Her company, Ayzh, designs healthcare products for women and girls living in poverty.

 Biography

 Bai was raised in Chennai, India.
 She was the first person in her family to pursue post-secondary education; her female relatives typically married in adolescence.
-Ms. Bai holds a master's degree in Mechanical Engineering Specializing in Development of Modular Products, and an MBA in Social and Sustainable Enterprises.
+Bai holds a master's degree in Mechanical Engineering Specializing in Development of Modular Products, and an MBA in Social and Sustainable Enterprises.

 Career

-Due to unsanitary birth conditions, Bai developed an infection after giving birth to her first child which "caused her to suffer for years."
+Due to unsanitary birth conditions, Bai developed an infection after giving birth to her first child, Yasin. which "caused her to suffer for years."
 This inspired her to help rural women who needed access to healthcare.

 Bai founded the company Ayzh in 2010, with the goal of bringing simplicity, dignity, and access to the poorest women in India via their Clean Birth Kit in a Purse by ensuring a safe and sanitary delivery.

-In November 2022, Bai was named President and CEO of Grameen Foundation, an international development nonprofit that works with women and girls to end poverty and hunger.
+In November 2022, Bai was named president and CEO of Grameen Foundation, an international development nonprofit that works with women and girls to end poverty and hunger.